What makes ……. a martial art?

 The difference between Kung Fu & Tai Chi

 The term, Kung fu (功夫, also spelt as gong fu) does not mean martial arts, it means acquired skill and hard work.
 So cooking, cleaning and plumbing are also considered kung fu.
-But martial arts requires skill and practice, so it is also called kung fu.
+But martial arts requires skill and practise, so it is also called kung fu.
 When the term kung fu is used for martial arts, it’s a generic for all styles, including Shaolin and Tai Chi.
 There is no difference in terms of name and the it is methodology and execution that defines a school’s style.
 Kung fu and Tai Chi is actually bad grammar, because you wouldn’t see fruit and oranges being written.
 But the public perceives the two as different.

 Shoes vs Barefoot

-We often see people practice in bare feet.
+We often see people practise in bare feet.
 There is no right or wrong here and it is a matter of preference.
-Historically, Chinese people practiced outside, hence we wore shoes.
-The Korean and Japanese practiced indoors, hence they removed their shoes.
+Historically, Chinese people practised outside, hence we wore shoes.
+The Korean and Japanese practised indoors, hence they removed their shoes.
 This isn't entirely true as it is very difficult to do everything indoors.
 In the interest of safety and hygiene, it is better to wear shoes.

 Isn’t Tai Chi & Qigong the same thing?

 They share the same origins and theories, but are taught as different disciplines.
 Tai Chi requires movement and the routine is called a form.
-This is the same as kata in Japanese.
+This is the same as kata in Japanese martial arts.
 Qigong can be both static or moving.
 Qigong can be part of a set or have a small routine of their own that is similar to Tai Chi.
 Although these are generally shorter.

 What is Daoism?